-- (a) An older youth who received foster care under a court order on the day the individual attains eighteen - (18) years of age is eligible to receive collaborative care services under applicable rules of the department at any time until the individual becomes twenty-one (21) years of age. - (b) An older youth may request the department to petition a juvenile court for approval of a collaborative care agreement under this chapter. - (c) A court may grant a petition described in subsection (b) if the court finds, consistent with applicable rules of the department, that the older youth is: - (1) employed; - (2) attending school or a vocational or educational certification or degree program; - (3) participating in a program or activity designed to promote, or remove barriers to, employment; or - (4) incapable of performing any of the activities in subdivisions (1) through (3) due to a medical condition documented by regularly updated information in the older youth's current case plan. - (d) A child who: - (1) is at least seventeen (17) years and six (6) months of age; - (2) is receiving foster care under a court order; and - (3) expects to be eligible for collaborative care under this chapter when the child becomes an older youth;
+- (a) An older youth who received foster care under a court order on the day the individual attains eighteen - (18) years of age is eligible to receive collaborative care services under applicable rules of the department at any time until the individual becomes twenty-one (21) years of age. - (b) An older youth may request the department to petition a juvenile court for approval of a collaborative care agreement under this chapter. - (c) A court may grant a petition described in subsection (b) if the court finds, consistent with applicable rules of the department, that the older youth is: - (1) employed; - (2) attending school or a vocational or educational certification or degree program; - (3) participating in a program or activity designed to promote, or remove barriers to, employment; or - (4) incapable of performing any of the activities in subdivisions (1) through (3) due to a medical condition documented by regularly updated information in the older youth's current case plan. - (d) A child who:

-11 For more information, see Shared Hope Int'l, Issue Brief 3.5: Continuum of Care, https://reportcards.sharedhope.org/issue-briefs/#IB3.5 (discussing federal laws that allow for funded foster care services to be extended to youth under 23 years of age).
+11 For more information, see Shared Hope Int'l, Issue Brief 3.5: Continuum of Care, https://reportcards.sharedhope.org/related-resources/#3.5 (discussing federal laws that allow for funded foster care services to be extended to youth under 23 years of age).